mjgs/eleventy-agile-blog/src/posts/setup-personal-agile-environment.md

 Components:

-1. Blog to narrate work as it happens
+1. Blog to describe work as it happens
 2. Wiki to manage sprint details

 The blog [homepage](/) has links to the 3 most recent blog posts, as well as links to the sprint wiki pages.
 It also has an archive of all posts.